MK-dev48/MK-dev48/README.md

 - 👋 Hi, I’m @MK-dev48
 - 👀 I’m interested in Game dev (... or something fun)
-- 🌱 I’m currently learning Python 3 and Pytorch
+- 🌱 I’m currently learning Python 3 and Pytorch for the graduation research project.
-- 📫 How to reach me (You can now chat with me on MK-dev48/Discussions.)
+- 📫 You can chat with me on MK-dev48/Discussions.
 - 🖊 This (https://mk-dev48.github.io) is my homepage.

 <!---